-1. A state role in financing conveyance.
+- 1. A state role in financing conveyance.
 The Commission finds the state has multiple roles in financing water conveyance projects.
 The state serves as an equitable distributor of funds, investing directly in projects from which the state will benefit; the state serves as a financing partner, whose funds are leveraged to secure financing from federal and private sources; the state serves as a lender, offering low-interest loans to infrastructure projects; the state serves as risk support, issuing bonds on behalf of project proponents; and the state serves as a policy catalyst by funding pilot projects, innovation, capacity-building, data collection and analysis, and planning efforts.
 By playing multiple roles, the state can be responsive to the varying preferences and needs of project proponents.
 The Commission finds that, based on variables such as the size of the water district or project, a project proponent's ability to access low-interest loans or to issue bonds, and the benefits of the project, some potential applicants may prefer to receive grants from the state while others prefer to receive loans or to have access to both.
-Many project proponents rely on the state for climate change and water-related data.

-- 2. Partnerships, governance, and collaboration to address climate change.
-The Commission finds that addressing the challenges of climate change as they impact water conveyance will require cross-sector collaboration, integrated partnerships, and governance designed to promote multiple benefits so that under-represented beneficiaries, such as the environment and underserved communities, are considered during the continual decision-making that adapting to climate change will require. - 3.
+Many project proponents rely on the state for climate change and water-related data. - 1.1.
+The Commission finds that, in addition to supporting the movement of water, state financing of conveyance projects can also support economic stimulus by improving and stabilizing water supply, which is a direct economic input, and by generating construction jobs, engineering and design activities, and ongoing operations that require labor. - 2.
+Partnerships, governance, and collaboration to address climate change.
+The Commission finds that addressing the challenges of climate change as they impact water conveyance will require cross-sector collaboration, integrated partnerships, and governance designed to promote multiple benefits so that under-represented beneficiaries, such as the environment and underserved communities, are considered during the continual decision-making that adapting to climate change will require.
+The Commission finds that tribal governments, community members and leaders, community-based organizations, environmental non-governmental organizations, and natural resource managers are critical stakeholders to engage when developing, implementing, and managing climate-resilient conveyance projects. - 3.
 Characteristics of climate-resilient water conveyance projects.
 The Commission finds that green conveyance infrastructure such as rivers and streams can be made more climate-resilient through: - the reconnection of floodplains to river systems; - the restoration of channel meander; and - the reestablishment of surface water-groundwater connection where it has been lost.